MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-home-page.md

 ![Activity feed](./media/mobile-apps-home-page/powerbi-mobile-app-activity.png)

 The updates in the feed include:
-* **Refreshed data**: when the underlying data in your reports and dashboards is refreshed.
+* **Refreshed data**: when the underlying data in one of the reports or dashboards in your favorites or recents is refreshed.
 * **New comments**: when people create a comment in a report or a dashboard that is in your favorites or recents, or when someone mentions you in a comment.
 * **Data alerts**: when data reaches a threshold you previously set in a [data alert](../../mobile-set-data-alerts-in-the-mobile-apps.md).
 * **App updates**: when an app creator publishes an update to an app you are using.